ROB FLOURNOY

 Simon and Rob have developed a great friendship over the years and Rob has become a good buddy to the rest of us as well.
 I guess sometimes good things happen when you’re not too shy to talk about your weirdest thoughts, even if those thoughts are about dicks.

-WHAT NEEDS TO HAPPEN (2024) – The downside to playing lights out on day one last year is that his handicap won’t be so generous this year.
+WHAT NEEDS TO HAPPEN (2025) – This feels a little like ground hogs day but I’m going to start this with the same sentence we did for last year… The downside to playing lights out on day one last year is that his handicap won’t be so generous this year.
 How he handles this will determine his chances.
 A 10 is probably somewhere around the number he plays at anyway and having some additional strokes in a higher division, vs. less strokes in a lesser division, could actually benefit Rob.
-Rob has the game to make it happen, but in order to take home the jacket this year, will have to find a way to win the head to head battle on Monday at the Resort Course.
-The draft will play a factor, as will Rob’s ability keep the ball out of the water and in the fairway.
-Composure will be key.
+Rob has the game to make it happen, but does he have the ability to capture all those easy points?

-FUN FACT – Flo is the only Oregon Ducks fan I’ve ever met who I like.
+FUN FACT – Rob is the only Oregon Ducks fan I’ve ever met who I like.
 He’s also paid me $150 bucks over the last 2 seasons. $50 for each time the Dawgs beat the Ducks.
+Edited to include I had to pay him last year.

 JACKETS WON – 0